Hired armed cutter Telemachus: Naval service

-On 24 July Telemachus captured the French privateer lugger Hardi.
-Hardi was armed with four carriage guns and had a crew of 30 men.
+On 24 July Telemachus captured the French privateer lugger Hardi, armed with four carriage guns with a crew of 30 men.
 She had been out of Cherbourg only about five hours and had not captured anything.
 (Note: Hardi was sold on 27 September 1797.
 She had a burthen of 1922/94 tons, had a length of 48 ft 1 in and a breadth of 9 ft 8 in.)

 Also on 24 July Telemachus recaptured two merchant brigs that had been captured by a French privateer.
 The day before, Telemachus had recaptured the brig Neptune and Donor.

 On 6 August John, Hales, master, which Telemachus had recaptured, came into Portsmouth.
-The next day the French privateer Margaretta, which Telemachus had also captured, too came into Portsmouth.
+The next day the French privateer Margaretta, which Telemachus had also captured, also came into Portsmouth.

-On 29 September 1797, Telemachus captured the French privateer lugger Jean Bart off Portland after a chase of five hours.
+On 29 September 1797, Telemachus captured the French privateer lugger Jean Bart off Portland after a five-hour chase.
 She was armed with eight swivel guns, had a crew of 24 men, and was three days out of Cherbourg without having captured anything.

-At some point Telemachus, under the command of Lieutenant John Crup, was in company with the hired armed cutters Lion and Peggy when they captured Ledia.
+At some point Telemachus, under the command of Lieutenant John Crup, was in company with the hired armed cuttersLion and Peggy when they captured Ledia.

 On 16 March 1798, Telemachus sighted the French privateer Sophie three miles from the Berry Head.
-Telemachus gave chase and after six hours caught up with her some two or three leagues north of the Casquets Light.
+Telemachus gave chase, and after six hours caught up with her some two or three leagues north of the Casquets Light.
 Sophie was armed with four guns and had a crew of 20 men.
 She was two days out of Saint Malo but had taken nothing.
-Crispo further reported that when the chase started, Sophie was close to three British merchant brigs. joined the chase and was in sight when Telemachus made the capture.
+Crispo further reported that when the chase started Sophie had been close to three British merchant brigs. joined the chase and was in sight when Telemachus made the capture.

 On 30 April 1798, Telemachus, under the command of Lieutenant Thomas Newton, was near the Bill of Portland when she encountered and captured the French privateer lugger San Souci after a twelve-hour chase.
 San Souci was armed with a 12-pounder carronade and two brass 4-pounder guns, and had a crew of 27 men.
 She had only sailed from La Hogue the night before, had not yet captured anything.

 In late 1799 and early 1800, Telemachus was among the seven vessels of a squadron that shared in the capture of four vessels: